 Birmingham by Bicycle

-Thanks to Birmingham's compact centre, cycling is a brilliant way to get around the city
+Cycling is a brilliant way to get around this compact city

 Birmingham is a great place for cyclists to explore thanks to its numerous cycle routes and picturesque canal paths throughout the area.
 Not only is it a much greener way to travel, cycling also allows you to check out the 200 miles of canal towpath and many of the inner-city sights whilst avoiding rush hour traffic.

 Birmingham is investing heavily in improving the city’s cycling infrastructure.
 A network of 54 kms of canal towpaths has been transformed giving cyclists safe and fast access to the city centre from every direction.

 Work has started on further improvements including traffic free cycle routes following the city’s main commuter corridors.
 The investment is already paying off with cycling on some improved routes increasing by more than 50 % over the last two years.

 Cycling is an essential ingredient of Birmingham’s strategic vision for transport.
 The target is for five per cent of all trips in the city to be made by bike by 2023 and to double this to 10 per cent by 2033.
 More details are at www.birmingham.gov.uk/birminghamcyclerevolution

 - The 2016 Cycle Show will be held in The NEC in September